 High Performance 1 Application Process

-The HP1 application form will once again be done online.
+HP1 applications can now be filled out online.
 Coaches will have the ability to rank in order what seminar they would like to attend.
 As we would like to be able to accommodate all requests, this may be difficult to do based on the number of coaches who require this certification.
+Please make note: Clinic acceptance will be based on the level you are currently or will be coaching the following year.

-Applicants will be notified and will be sent more information including payment instructions.
+If accepted, coaches will be notified and sent payment instructions.

 The total registration fee for all HP1 clinics is $1000.00, plus tax and includes lunches/snacks, all seminar materials, course work, written assignment evaluation, mentoring and practical field evaluation (in the OHF Area).
-Transportation and accommodation are the responsibility of the participant.
+Transportation, dinners and accommodation are the responsibility of the participant.

 For complete details on the OHF High Performance 1 Program, please click here.